 Sources: Red meat, poultry, heart, liver, eggs.

 B13 (Orotic Acid): B13 is important for the production of genetic material.
-It is produced by the intestinal flora in mammals.
+It is produced by intestinal flora in mammals.
 It is responsible for the metabolization of vitamin B12 and B9 and aids in the absorption of magnesium and calcium.
-It has been recognized in aiding with liver disease and heart disease.
+It has been recognized for aiding liver disease and heart disease.

 Sources: Red meat, carrots, beets.

 C: Vitamin C is an essential nutrient and is required for countless metabolic reactions in all mammals.
-It plays major roles in the health of the immune system and is an antioxidant and natural antihistamine.
-It helps form proteins responsible for healthy growth of skin, ligaments, tendons and blood vessels and helps wounds heal and scars form.
-Vitamin C also works to repair cartilage, teeth and bones.
+It plays a major role in the health of the immune system and is an antioxidant and natural antihistamine.
+It helps form proteins responsible for the healthy growth of skin, ligaments, tendons, and blood vessels and helps wounds heal and scars form.
+Vitamin C also works to repair cartilage, teeth, and bones.

 Sources: Liver, cantaloupe, mango, papaya, berries, broccoli, leafy greens, winter squash, pear, apple, peach, carrot, banana.

 D: Vitamin D is responsible for the absorption of calcium and phosphate.
 The mammalian body can produce vitamin D in the presence of sunshine but it can also be obtained from food.
 It is necessary for healthy bones, cardiovascular function, nervous and immune systems.

 E: Vitamin E is an antioxidant, enzymatic activity regulator, protects lipids, prevents the oxidation of fatty acids, and plays a role in neurological function.
 It is widely used as a natural preservative in foods.